TEALSK12/2nd-semester-introduction-to-computer-science/lesson_206_lists_2.md

 ##Learning Objectives
 Students will be able to...
-* Define and identify: slice, item, index, integer
+* Define and identify: slice, append, remove, nested list
-* Be able to access items from a list using index
+* Slice a list
-* Create lists of different types
+* Add and remove elements from a list
-* Use the length function
+* Access items from a nested list

 ##Materials/Preperation
 * [Do Now Handout]